Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/post-to-twitter.md

 ![tweetonend.png](/extensions/twitter/images/tweetonend.png)

 > If there is any action you don't want to happen, use the `Enable/Disable` Option in the Sub Action Context Menu.
 Disabled Sub-Actions will turn Red/Pink. {.is-success}

+# Troubleshooting
+If you find that you've followed all the steps and it still doesn't work here are a few things to check.
+- You must have Elevated Access for this to work.
+- You must have auth 2.0 turned off.
+- You have it set to `Read and Write`
+- The Callback address must be identical to the HTTP server in SB.
+- The Keys in the C# codes are correct and still has the `@` and `"`.
+- The File Paths for images are correct.